 ‘Natural justice’ says Sturgeon should stay in SNP during investigation – Brown

-The SNP deputy leader backed Humza Yousaf’s decision not to suspend the whip.
+The SNP depute leader backed Humza Yousaf’s decision not to suspend the whip.

-The SNP’s deputy leader has backed Humza Yousaf’s decision not to suspend the whip from Nicola Sturgeon, saying it is in the interests of “natural justice” that she stays in the party.
+The SNP’s depute leader has backed Humza Yousaf’s decision not to suspend the whip from Nicola Sturgeon, saying it is in the interests of “natural justice” that she stays in the party.

 Keith Brown said other cases where the party’s MSPs had been suspended while allegations around them were being investigated involved “different circumstances”.